-This is the #1 best gaming PC under 500 dollars for your money in 2017.
+This is the best gaming PC build under 500 dollars for your money in 2018.
 All of the parts have been hand picked with the best price to performance in mind.

 NOTE: Prices may vary

 |RAM||Ballistix Sport LT 8GB DDR4-2400 MHz||$84|

 |PSU||EVGA 400 W||$30|

 $500 Build Overview & Features

 For $500, you can expect to play the newest titles at 60+ FPS with medium-ultra settings.
 This is thanks to our CPU/GPU combo, an excellent choice for this budget.
 The Ryzen 3 1200 is among the best CPUs in its class.
 For less than $115, you’re getting a processor with four true cores.
 It’s an outstanding price/performance ratio.
 Having four cores will really help with gaming performance and beyond, proving itself as a good CPU for editing, rendering, recording, and more.